zalando/postgres-operator/docs/administrator.md

           key: minio_secret_key
 ```

-If global parameters are set at the level of the entire controller in the form of
-a ConfigMap or a Secret, then the individual cluster parameters will have a higher
-priority and the same keys will be overridden, and different ones will be merged into
-a single array of environment variable parameter values.

 ## Limiting the number of min and max instances in clusters

 As a preventive measure, one can restrict the minimum and the maximum number of